19pdh/harcdzielnia.app/backend/README.md

 ## Getting started

-You need PHP installed (for example `sudo apt install php` on Ubuntu)
+You need PHP installed (e.g. `sudo apt install php` on Ubuntu)

 `git clone https://github.com/19pdh/harcdzielnia.app`

 `cd backend/config`

-Create file `config.php` and fill it like `config/config.template.php`.
+Create file `config.php` and fill it like `config.template.php`.

 ## Rewrites

-Basically you can access API at `routes/<name>.php`, but you should rwerite endpoints on your own with `id` param in URL.
+Basically you can access API at `routes/<name>.php`, but you should rewrite endpoints on your own with `id` param in URL.

 Example for Apache: